-Wondering what is the best way to prepare romanesco?
-Look no further than this lemon garlic roasted romanesco recipe.
+Have you ever tried romanesco cauliflower?
+It’s an amazing vegetable, and this lemon garlic roasted romanesco recipe is a great way to prepare it.
 You’ll love the delicious flavor and texture of this unique cruciferous vegetable.

-Romanesco – have you ever made this interesting vegetable?
-It’s a little bit cauliflower, a little bit broccoli, and a whole lot of geometry!
+Romanesco -it’s a little bit cauliflower, a little bit broccoli, and a whole lot of geometry!

 We think this delicious cruciferous vegetable looks a little bit alien, to be honest!
 It’s a vivid shade of chartreuse, and has a spiral pattern that’s very cool.
 When you look closely at it, it’s so beautiful.
 Each spiral is made up of more tiny spirals.